strange-developer/cache-hit/README.md

 };
 ```

-Errors
+## Errors
 All errors will need to be handled after calling the `read` method.
+The cache will not be updated on any rejected promises.

+## Omitting `timeToLive` Option
+This will result in an infinite cache.
+Once a successful response is received, the promise will never be invoked a second time.